yujiri8/yujiri.xyz/README.md

 The Django server's config involves some settings that can't be exposed in the repo, so they're stored in secret.py protected by .gitignore.
 The necessary settings:

 * `SECRET_KEY`

+# Markdown problem

+I have several unresolved issues with markdown processing.
+I explore them and the things I've tried [at dev.to](https://dev.to/yujiri8/the-quest-for-a-better-markdown-processor-31og).